cybergarage/mupnp/doc/mupnpcproguide.md

 ## Event

 The control point can subscribe events of the discovered devices.
-To get the state changes of the services, Use mupnp_controlpoint_subscribe() to subscribe the service events, and set the event listener function using mupnp_controlpoint_seteventlistener().
-The
+To get the state changes of the services, Use `mupnp_controlpoint_subscribe()` to subscribe the service events, and set the event listener function using `mupnp_controlpoint_seteventlistener()`.
+The following sample sets the event listener function to the control point.

 ```
 void EventListener(mUpnpProperty *prop) {